COVID-19 guide for social workers and occupational therapists supporting adults with learning disabilities and autistic adults

 - anyone aged under 70 years with an underlying health condition – for most this will align with eligibility for a free flu jab on medical grounds.

-If the person that you support meets either of those criteria, you should support them to be stringent in following social distancing guidance.
+If the person that you support meets any of these criteria, you should support them to be stringent in following social distancing guidance.

 Individuals can call the government's helpline on 0800 028 8327 or visit Get coronavirus support as a clinically extremely vulnerable person to register for support.